backstage/backstage/plugins/shortcuts/README.md

 ];
 ```

-# Troubleshoot
+# Troubleshooting

-If you don't have a `plugins.ts` you can create a new one on `packages/app/src/plugins.ts` and then add this lines to your `App.tsx` if there is other plugins that requires explicit registration:
+If you don't have a `plugins.ts` file, you can create it with the path `packages/app/src/plugins.ts` and then import it into your `App.tsx`:

 ```diff
 + import * as plugins from './plugins';